 Response Policy: I intend to log onto the course and check email daily.
-You should expect a response from me within 24
+You should expect a response from me within 24 hours.
+If you have an urgent question or concern, please contact me via text message or telephone

-Teaching Assistants: Joseph Nuzzolo jbn2123@columbia.edu
+Teaching Assistants: Weidi Hu, wh2527@columbia.edu